-The Company's cash and cash equivalents balance on June 30, 2016 was approximately \$96 thousand, a decrease of \$1.8 million from December 31, 2015.
-Major uses of cash were attributed to a \$1.7 million loss for the six months ended June 30, 2016, an increase of approximately \$1.0 million in inventory, an increase of approximately \$0.9 million in accounts receivable, and an increase of approximately \$0.6 million in prepaid expense.
-These were partially offset by increases of approximately \$1.0 million in accounts payable, approximately \$0.6 million in accrued expenses, and approximately \$0.6 million in bank debt.
+The Company's cash and cash equivalents balance on June 30, 2017 was approximately \$495 thousand, an increase of approximately \$315 thousand from December 31, 2016.
+Major uses of cash were a \$1.4 million loss for the six months ended June 30, 2017, an increase of approximately \$333 thousand in inventory, an increase of approximately \$156 thousand in prepaid expenses, and an increase of approximately \$68 thousand in accounts receivable.
+These were offset by an increase of approximately \$1.3 million in accounts payable and accrued expenses, an increase of approximately \$644 thousand in bank debt, and a decrease of approximately \$188 thousand in other assets.

-On June 30, 2016 the Company had approximately \$0.6 million in bank debt, a credit line recently increased to \$2.5 million, and working capital of approximately \$3.0 million including approximately \$96 thousand in cash and cash equivalents.
-The Company raised \$3.65 million from a \$3.42 million private placement in September 2015 and a \$229 thousand rights offering in July 2015.
-On December 31, 2015 the Company had working capital of approximately \$4.4 million including approximately \$1.8 million in cash and cash equivalents.
-The Company 's current ratio at June 30, 2016 was 1.8 compared to 3.6 at December 31, 2015.
+On June 30, 2017 the Company had approximately \$1.95 million in bank debt for a \$3.0 million asset-based credit line and working capital of approximately \$2.3 million, including approximately \$495 thousand in cash and cash equivalents.
+On December 31, 2016 the Company had working capital of approximately \$3.4 million including approximately \$180 thousand in cash and cash equivalents.
+The Company's current ratio at June 30, 2017 was 1.4 compared to 1.7 at December 31, 2016.

-On May 18, 2015, the Company announced licensing of the Motorola trademark for cable modems and gateways for the U.S. and Canada for five (5) years starting January 2016.
-In order to support anticipated sales growth, the Company raised approximately \$3.65 million as described above.
-The Company believes that its existing financial resources along with its existing line of credit, with the potential to increase the maximum credit limit, will be sufficient to fund operations for the foreseeable future if the Company's sales and operating profit expectations are met.
+On May 18, 2015, the Company announced licensing of the Motorola trademark for cable modems and gateways for the U.S. and Canada for five years starting January 2016.
+In order to support anticipated sales growth, the Company raised approximately \$1.5 million in net proceeds from the private placement offering of 619,231 unregistered shares of the Company's common stock that closed on October 24, 2016.